 11.1 Winners – Winner(s) of each category will be chosen from a final shortlist.
 The shortlists occur after preliminary judging rounds have been completed.
 Judging is performed by a panel of judges.
 Entrants progressing to any subsequent stage of the competition are notified by email only.

-11.3 The judging phases occur between January-February.
-It is the responsibility of the entrant to monitor the following for updates during this period:
+11.3 The judging phases occur between January-February and the winners announced approximately 4 weeks later.
+It is the responsibility of the entrant to monitor the following for updates during this period and look out for emails requesting hi-res images:

 - their email, spam/junk folder

-- the Competition social media pages where notifications will be publicised widely
+- the Competition’s social media pages where updates will be published frequently

 11.4 The Organisers cannot be held liable for any emails, sent by the Competition, that do not arrive due to the entrant’s email spam settings, security settings or other restrictions placed by their ISP or any other reason.